-So, when Most Wanted caught up with the Real Housewife recently, Christmas was what we wanted to tackle — or more directly, how on Earth she has amassed enough decor to fill a nine-bedroom home!
+So when Home & Design caught up with the Real Housewife, Christmas was what we wanted to tackle — or more directly ,discuss how on earth she's amassed enough decor to fill a nine-bedroom home!
 “Literally since I was married I’ve been collecting items,” she told us.
-“And my mother was a huge decorator, on December 1st my father and mother would take everything down from the attic and just spend the whole day decorating.”
+“And my mother was a huge decorator.
+On December 1st my father and mother would take everything down from the attic and just spend the whole day decorating.”

 True that, Dorinda.
 And while we’re not likely to score an invite to Bluestone Manor this holiday season, we can settle for the next best thing — decorating our own homes like Dorinda!
 Below we’ve rounded up our top 10 favorite Christmas items from Frontgate and Grandin Road, pieces that would surely get the Queen of Christmas’ stamp of approval.